mchen132/COMS4156-TWCC/client/README.md

-# Getting Started with Create React App
+# TWCC Events Client Application

+## Introduction

+This is a sample React client application that utilizes all of the features provided by our TWCC Events service (located in this monorepo: `service/`).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

+## Features

+This client application utilizes all TWCC Events service features:
+- `User Authentication`
+    - Registering Users
+    - Login for Users
+- `Event Services`
+    - Getting Events
+    - Filtering Events
+    - Creating Events
+    - Updating Events
+    - Deleting Events
+    - Getting Event Statistics (individual & all event stats)

 ## Available Scripts